Version: SMASH-3.3

 Attention

 In List modus, the provided list of particles has to match information contained in the particles file (either the SMASH default one or that provided via the -p option), when appropriate.
 In particular, the mass of stable particles has to match that of the particles file.
 In case of a mismatch, the latter is used (modifying its energy to put the particle back on shell) and the user warned.
 Furthermore, all particles have to be on their mass shell.
 If not, their energy is adjusted and the user warned.
-Note that this type of warning is given only once and it is user responsibility to ensure that this is a desired behaviour.
+Note that this type of warning is given only once and it is the user's responsibility to ensure that this is a desired behaviour.

 File_Directory — string, required